Advanced Ancient Acropolis

 - Rome's civic works were extremely advanced, the kind of thing only a massive central bureaucracy and the backs of millions of slaves can accomplish without modern industrial infrastructure.
 We've found steam-powered toys and even an ancient computer in Roman ruins, several of which had much better sewers than Victorian London.
 For centuries after Rome's fall, its works (which, again, had "empire" resources to play with) were seen as the pinnacle of engineering—even by cultures that had surpassed Rome in raw technical ability, like the medieval French, whose arches were stronger, whose wooden houses had stone chimneys (there was a reason Rome had all those fires), and whose industry used the first mechanized factories ever, powered by water-wheels attached to camshafts (invented in about the 10th century).

 - It's not just that, they even have a forgotten recipe for "Roman Concrete".
-This stuff's harder than modern portland versions are actually inferior to.
+This stuff's harder than modern portland versions.
 It's why the Roman cities are still safe to walk around in, while the Egyptian Pyramids and the Great wall of China also exist, the Colosseum has an entire city to keep it company.

 - The Indus Valley Civilization cities had planned layouts and a sophisticate sewage system 2000 years before the foundation of Rome.
 The city of Mohenjo-daro is thought to have housed 35,000 inhabitants at its peak.